 Texas law provides for a driver point system in Tex.
 Transp.
 Code Ann. § 708.052, where a number of points are assessed for certain moving traffic violation convictions.
 If the driver receives a certain number of points, they will be required to pay a surcharge.
 Anyone who accumulates six points is required to pay a surcharge of $100 and $25 for each additional point to the Texas Department of Public Safety.
-Points remain on a driver’s record for a period of three years.
+The points remain on a driver’s record for a period of three years.

 Each year, the driver’s record is examined, and anyone that continues to have six or more points is required to pay the surcharge.
 Most traffic or moving violations result in two points; however, any moving violation that resulted in an accident is assigned three points.

 According to 37 Tex.
 Admin.
 Code § 15.89, common traffic or moving violations can include but are not limited to:

 - Fleeing from a police officer

 - Leaving the scene of an accident

 Additionally, certain traffic offenses that resulted in a conviction can lead to an annual surcharge for three years from the date of conviction.
 These offenses are not assigned points because they automatically receive the surcharge.
 These offenses include:

 - Second or subsequent DWI – $1,500 surcharge